 We cannot guarantee a specific amount of time required per week for participation, as it will vary by individual.
 Although the amount of time spent will vary by individual schedules, obligations, and commitments, previous participants reported an estimated average of 1-3 hours per week completing the prep packet in preparation for the bi-monthly PD sessions in year 1.

-A curated list of books, videos, and podcast episodes that ensures all participants begin the formal sessions in February with a baseline understanding of identity-related topics.
+A curated list of books, videos, and podcast episodes that ensures all participants begin the formal sessions in February with a baseline understanding.

 We do not provide copies of any books in the prep packet.
 However, if you do not want to purchase your own copies, your institution’s or local public library may provide copies of these books for free (audiobook, digital, or print form).
 We note that it is a good idea to obtain your own personal copies (in whatever form), as you may include these (and more) in your year 2 project.
 More importantly, they are good resources to have.
 Some departments in prior cohorts purchased copies for participants.
 You are encouraged to check with department leadership to explore this possibility.

-Prep packets are made available via Microsoft Teams upon confirmation of participation (May deadline).
+Prep packets are made available via Canvas upon confirmation of participation (April deadline).
 We provide these in a timely manner to ensure participants have time between the summer and February to complete all material.

 The program is fully virtual.
-Participants will also have a dedicated Microsoft Teams channel for sharing resources and communicating with fellow cohort members.
+Participants will also have a dedicated Canvas workspace and Slack channel for sharing resources and communicating with fellow cohort members.

 While the program was designed for postsecondary faculty, staff, and graduate students (i.e., future faculty), those in other educational positions who commit to the program are welcome to apply (including those in formal/informal K-12 education spaces).
 Note that participants may not include K-12 students, undergraduates, or industry representatives.